Zentrie/Senior-Design-445/README.md

 Our solution involves a token/food container swapping machine that serves 2 main functions:

-Have a G2G token, that upon deposit, returns a clean container Accept a used container, returning a G2G token or a clean container The goal here is to make the process semi-autonomous by removing 2 stages of interaction, as well as speeding up the entire process by doing so.
+Have a G2G token, that upon deposit, returns a clean container.
+Accept a used container, returning a G2G token or a clean container.
+The goal here is to make the process semi-autonomous by removing 2 stages of interaction, as well as speeding up the entire process by doing so.